-- 1. The Local Government Act 2003 and supporting regulations requires the Council to 'have regard to' the Prudential Code and to set Prudential Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable. - 2.
-The Act therefore requires the Council to set out its treasury strategy for borrowing and to prepare an Annual Investment Strategy (as required by Investment Guidance issued subsequent to the Act).
-The Annual Investment Strategy sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments. - 3.
-The proposed strategy for 2011/12 in respect of the following aspects of the treasury management function is based upon the views of the Council's Treasury Management Strategy Team (TMST), informed by market forecasts provided by the Council's treasury advisor, Arlingclose Limited.
-The strategy covers: - Treasury limits in force which limit the treasury risk and activities of the Council; - Prudential Indicators; - the current treasury position; - prospects for interest rates; - the borrowing strategy; - the borrowing requirement; - the investment strategy; - 4.
-It is a statutory requirement under Section 33 of the Local Government Finance Act 1992, for the Council to produce a balanced budget.
-In particular, Section 32 requires a local authority to calculate its budget requirement for each financial year to include the revenue costs that flow from capital financing decisions.
-This, therefore, means that increases in capital expenditure must be limited to a level whereby increases in charges to revenue caused by increased borrowing to finance additional capital expenditure, and any increases in running costs from new capital projects are limited to a level which is affordable within the projected income of the Council for the foreseeable future. - 5.
-The Council is also required to indicate if it has adopted the CIPFA Code of Practice on Treasury Management.
+- 1. The Local Government Act 2003 and supporting regulations require the Council to 'have regard to' the Prudential Code and to set Prudential Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable.

+- 2. The Act therefore requires the Council to set out its treasury strategy for borrowing and to prepare an Annual Investment Strategy (as required by Investment Guidance issued subsequent to the Act).
+The Annual Investment Strategy sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments.

+- 3. The proposed strategy for 2012/13 in respect of the following aspects of the treasury management function is based upon the views of the Council's Treasury Management Strategy Team (TMST), informed by market forecasts provided by the Council's treasury advisor, Arlingclose Limited.
+The strategy covers:

+- Treasury limits in force which limit the treasury risk and activities of the Council;

+- Prudential Indicators:

+- the current treasury position;

+- prospects for interest rates;

+- the borrowing strategy;

+- the borrowing requirement and

+- the investment strategy;

+- 4. The Council is also required to indicate if it has adopted the CIPFA Code of Practice on Treasury Management.
 The code was adopted by Council on 1 April 2003.
-Subsequent amendments to the code have also been adopted.
+All treasury activity will comply with relevant statute, guidance and accounting standards.